 Find all you need to know about preparing for your arrival to the Harvard Pre-College Program, getting to campus, and checking in before your classes begin.

-If you are enrolled in the Secondary School Program or general program, see Preparation and Arrival for your arrival and check-in information.
+If you’re an adult, college, or Secondary School Program student, see Preparation and Arrival for your arrival and check-in information.

 Check your name, date of birth, and contact information.

 - Your name and date of birth in online services must match exactly what is printed on your government-issued photo ID, which you must present during check-in to receive your Harvard ID card.

 - Correct any name and date of birth errors by submitting a biographical information changes form.

 - The Summer School and faculty communicate with students via email.
 Keep your email address and other contact information current in online services.
 If you are not receiving email from us, be sure to check your spam and junk folders.

 - Wondering what you should bring with you?
 See Your Room for a list of what’s provided and what you can rent on campus or purchase in Harvard Square.